 Sizing of Risers

 Maneuverability and pace are critical factors to consider when looking for appropriate risers for your skateboard.
 Risers are hard plastic pads, and they come in various designs as well.
-They help in performing tricks and for effective skateboard travelling.
+They help in performing tricks and for effective skateboard traveling.

 You can choose your riser pads depending on your wheel size and hardware size for baseplates and trucks.
 Riser pads are readily available in the market, and the bigger the riser, the more distance between the wheels and the skateboard’s deck.
 They come in three different sizes, which are mentioned below.